 How is Nigeria’s economy changing?

-Despite its rapid growth in GPD, Nigeria is a country with a significant inequality gap.
+Despite its rapid growth in GPD, Nigeria has a significant inequality gap.
 Wealth is typically found in the south, in and around Lagos.
 However, the north is exceptionally poor.
-Almost half of Nigeria’s population live on less than US$1 per day.
+Almost half of Nigeria’s population lives on less than US$1 per day.

 How is Nigeria’s industrial sector changing?

 The structure of Nigeria’s economy has changed significantly.
 Its economy has transformed from one mainly based on agriculture to manufacturing and services.
 Around 52% of Nigeria’s GDP now comes from manufacturing and services.